Start Your Own T-shirt Business!

 Now you understand why starting your own tshirt printing business can be your key to independent success, so what else do you need to know before taking the plunge?

 First, identify your budget.
 DTG printers come in a wide range of prices.
 Of course you expect better quality for more money, but if you do your homework you can save a lot and still get a great printer.
 Also, financing is available.
 Less than perfect credit?
 You can probably still get financing with a bigger down payment.
-The Summit DTG is a very modestly priced professional direct to garment printer.
+The Summit DTG printer is a very modestly priced professional direct to garment printer.
 You may find another brand for less, but consider that the Summit DTG includes installation, training, service, phone support, and a two year limited warranty.
 You could pay less, but you would certainly not get the same quality or support.
 You could pay more, but why?

 Now, research the REAL costs.
 Besides the equipment itself, consider the costs of the equipment's consumable items - inks, printheads, etc. Bulk ink printers (with refillable cartridges or containers) will have the most economic ink costs.
 Be wary of lower cost inks - if they aren't as vibrant, or if they wash out too easily, you could lose customers.
-MESA sells DTG Inks made by Dupont, the leader in the field, and at wholesale prices you can't beat.
+MESA sells DTG Inks made by Dupont and Image Armor, the leaders in the field, and at wholesale prices you can't beat.
 Find sources for all of your supplies at wholesale, if possible.
 Quality tshirts can be bought for as low as $1-2 each if you order in quantity, or can cost as much as $4 - 6 in very small quantities.
 Don't forget warranty and service - even the best equipment will occasionally need to be serviced.
 Steer clear of printers sold by foreign companies with no local service and 90 day warranties - you'll quickly spend much more on service and repairs than any amount you saved up front.

 Next, identify your strengths and weaknesses.
 It pays to really be honest here.